Delfinistkata/swimming-quiz/README.md

 * [PEP8 online check](https://pep8ci.herokuapp.com/) was used to validate the Python code.

-* [Colorama](https://pypi.org/project/colorama/) library was used to apply color to the terminal text.
+* [Colorama](https://pypi.org/project/colorama/) library was used to apply colour to the terminal text.

 * [Gspread](https://docs.gspread.org/en/v5.7.1/) module was used for Google sheets.